lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 <h3 id="project">Project</h3>

-Projects don't tolerate any warnings.
+Do not allow compiler, linter, or analyzer warnings in the project.

-Type, function, and names, documentation, comments – everything, shall be written in American English.
+Write type names, function names, documentation, and comments—everything—in American English.

 [Return to Table of Contents](#table-of-contents)

 <h4 id="files-and-directories">Files and Directories</h4>

-All sub-folders and files in a folder or a project section are sorted alphabetically; first directories, then files.
+Sort items alphabetically within each folder or project group: list directories first, then files.

-Files sorting doesn't consider files' extensions.
-However, an engineer is strongly encouraged to name files to have files which are close to each other semantically, allowing them to be close to each other in the list.
+When sorting, ignore file extensions.
+Name files so that related files are close to each other in the list.

-Files are called after their containing types, or the primary one in the case of multiple type declarations.
+Name a file after the type it contains (or the primary type if it contains multiple top-level declarations).

-If the primary content of the file is a type extension, the file shall be named after this type, optionally concatenating a `+` sign and conformance protocol name (e.g. `String+ConvertibleToNumber.swift`).
-It's acceptable to name a file without a protocol name  if the file contains multiple protocol conformances or helper and convenience methods (e.g. `String.swift`).
+If a file primarily contains an extension, name it after the extended type.
+Optionally append `+` and the conformance name (for example, `String+ConvertibleToNumber.swift`).
+Omit the protocol name if the file contains multiple conformances or miscellaneous helpers (for example, `String.swift`).

 [Return to Table of Contents](#table-of-contents)

-<h4 id="cvs">CVS</h4>
+<h4 id="cvs">VCS</h4>

-_Not going deeply into the topic, since each CVS has its own guidelines._
+_This section is intentionally brief because each VCS and each team may have additional conventions._

-Every commit is atomic and presents a meaningful and working state of the project, including documentation and tests.
-Checking out at any commit results in a working software.
-Considering these two rules, an engineer shall think thoroughly about implementation phases, or refactoring steps.
+Make every commit atomic and meaningful.
+Ensure each commit represents a working state of the project (including documentation and tests), so checking out any commit yields a buildable, runnable codebase.
+Plan implementation and refactoring steps accordingly.

-Commit names are formulated in the imperative case ("Do the thing").
-Comprehensive details are optional and separated by a blank line if present.
+Write commit messages in the imperative mood (for example, “Add caching to gateway requests”).
+Add details in the body when helpful; separate the subject and body with a blank line.

-Any temporary code, debug console output, and such shall never be committed.
+Never commit temporary code, debug-only logging, or ad-hoc console output.

 [Return to Table of Contents](#table-of-contents)